5th Floor, Brigade Towers,

 Fastest Growing Market:

+The Single Photon Emission Computed Tomography (SPECT) Market is expected to register a CAGR of 5.7% during the forecast period.
 Single-photon Emission Computed Tomography (SPECT) is used in the evaluation of disease processes based on functional and metabolic information of organs and cells.

 The most widely used SPECT systems are based on the Anger gamma camera, usually involving dual detectors that rotate around the patient.
 The application of hybrid equipment and fused techniques has increasing importance in the field of imaging diagnostics.
 One of the most significant advantages of these methods is the simultaneous use of several modalities, which can give data about the morphological, functional, and molecular changes of the different diseases at the same time.